-Aging and Keeping a Healthy Heart - Facts and Tips
+Aging and Keeping a Healthy Heart: Facts and Suggestions

 Since keeping our heart healthy is so important, it's helpful to learn a little about the heart's structure and how it works.
 This can help us appreciate the problems that may appear in different parts of the heart.